 Therapy of Lichen Planus

-Most cases of lichen planus can be treated with topical class I and II corticosteroids (first line treatment).
-Systemic corticosteroids are given when topical treatment fails or disease is severe due to involvement of nails or scalp.
+Most cases of lichen planus can be treated with topical class I and II corticosteroids (first-line treatment).
+Systemic corticosteroids are given when topical treatment fails or the disease is severe due to the involvement of the nails or scalp.
 However, systemic therapy is rarely needed due to the self-limiting nature of lichen planus.

 Oral prednisolone (0.5 mg to 1.0 mg/kg of body weight/day) or intramuscular triamcinolone (40-80 mg) for 4 to 6 weeks can be prescribed for severe mucosal lichen planus or nail lichen planus.